Onboarding programs and technologies that speed up employee integration

 This ‘lost time’ not only affects new joiners’ productivity but also the teams that work around them and have to invest time into helping them get up to speed with things.
 When this is multiplied over many recruits, the new joiner’s learning curve — accepted as an inevitable fact of life at work — can turn out to be a very expensive hidden cost for the organization.

 This is a challenge frequently faced in the Arabian Gulf countries, where it is common practice to regularly take in large numbers of fresh graduates, especially in the banking and public sector.
 A streamlined onboarding program is therefore an essential consideration in ensuring successful integration of these new individuals.
+Effective onboarding programs that ensure a smooth transition into a workplace comprise the following elements:

 Every organization has a unique database of information and resources.
 Often an overlooked asset, organizational knowledge databases are often a very crucial element in the integration of new recruits.